Korn III: Remember Who You Are: Release and critical reception

 The album was released on July 6, 2010, in Japan, and Australia and Germany three days later.
 The album was to be released on July 13 in the United Kingdom, the same day where it was shipped in North America and New Zealand, but this date was pushed back to July 12.
 The album was released on July 20 in Mexico.

-The album received mixed to positive reviews from critics.
-Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream critics, the album received an average score of 57, based on 12 reviews, which indicates "mixed or average reviews".
 AllMusic's Stephen Thomas Erlewine, who was very critical of 2007's untitled album, noted that "They've gone back to the coiled, furious sputter of their debut but there's no disguising that Korn is an older band, substituting precision for frenzy without diluting their power", originally giving the album a 4 out of 5 rating (later revised to a 2.5).
 Giles Moorhouse of Rock Sound gave the album an 8 out of 10 rating and noted that "Let the Guilt Go" is "an absolute monster and will easily go toe-to-toe against mosh anthems like Slipknot's 'Duality' and Drowning Pool's 'Bodies' without breaking a sweat".
 BBC's Louis Pattison had a different take on the band's back-to-basics approach, writing: "Remember Who You Are is the sound of a band not so much rediscovering their past as recycling it."